Kabir: In popular culture

 Neeraj Arya's Kabir Cafe marries Kabir's couplets with contemporary music adding elements of rock, Karnatic, and folk.
 Popular renderings include 'Halke Gaadi Haanko', Chadariya Jhini and Chor Awega.
 Kabir Cafe claims that living their lives just as Kabir suggests has led to them experiencing some of these truths and it reflects in their performances.

 Noted classical singer, late Kumar Gandharva, is well recognised for his renderings of Kabir's poetry.

 Documentary filmmaker Shabnam Virmani, from the Kabir Project, has produced a series of documentaries and books tracing Kabir's philosophy, music and poetry in present-day India and Pakistan.
 The documentaries feature Indian folk singers such as Prahlad Tipanya, Mukhtiyar Ali and the Pakistani Qawwal Fareed Ayaz.
 Kabir festival was organised in Mumbai, India in 2017.

 The album No Stranger Here by Shubha Mudgal, Ursula Rucker draws heavily from Kabir's poetry.
 Kabir's poetry has appeared prominently in filmmaker Anand Gandhi's films Right Here Right Now (2003) and Continuum.
 Pakistani Sufi singer Abida Parveen has sung Kabir in a full album.

 A music album titled Kabeera - The Thinker, by Indo-Canadian Vandana Vishwas features some of the selected Kundaliyaan and rare poems penned by Kabeer Das in a contemporary musical arrangement.

-Criticism
+Views on women

 Kabir has been criticised for his depiction of women.
 Nikky-Guninder Kaur Singh states, "Kabir's opinion of women is contemptuous and derogatory".
 Wendy Doniger concludes Kabir had a misogynist bias.
 Schomer states that for Kabir, woman is "kali nagini (a black cobra), kunda naraka ka (the pit of hell), juthani jagata ki (the refuse of the world)".
 According to Kabir, a woman prevents man's spiritual progress.

 Woman ruins everything when she comes near man;

 Devotion, liberation, and divine knowledge no longer enter his soul.